HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/example_service.rst

 Stuff that does not need to be done on every build should go to the front of the Dockerfile, stuff that changes should go towards the end of the file.

-(Docker cashes previous build steps and if nothing changes, those build steps will be reused on the next build, speeding it up by a lot, especially when installing python like in this Dockerfile)
+(Docker caches previous build steps and if nothing changes, those build steps will be reused on the next build, speeding it up by a lot, especially when installing python like in this Dockerfile)